 The Resolution: "I will actually sit down to eat a balanced, nutritious meal instead of inhaling leftovers over a trash can."

 The Reality: "Lunch" in a pharmacy is less of a meal and more of a tactical maneuver.
-It usually involves standing in a corner of the lab, hidden behind a stack of blue totes, frantically shoving a protein bar into your face while staring at the queue like a soldier in a trench.
+It usually involves standing in a corner of the lab, frantically shoving a protein bar into your face while staring at the queue like a soldier in a trench.
+If you do manage to sit in the breakroom, a tech will inevitably stick their head in to ask, "Is Ozempic supposed to be cold?"

 Why you'll break it: Because you have a savior complex and the "Waiting" bin is staring at you with judgmental eyes.